Nethny/remov/README.md

 Inspiration

-     Our aim is to expand the capabilities of blockchain and make a secure way for transferring NFT between RMRK and MOVR blockchain.
+     Our aim is to expand the capabilities of blockchain and make a secure way \nfor transferring NFT between RMRK and MOVR blockchain.

 The Bridge